pinot-contrib/pinot-docs/users/user-guide-query/multi-stage-query/understanding-stage-stats.md

 # Understanding multi-stage stats

-Multi-stage stats are a more complex but expressive than single-stage stats.
+Multi-stage stats are more complex but also more expressive than single-stage stats.
 While in single-stage stats Apache Pinot returns a single set of statistics for the query, in multi-stage stats Apache Pinot returns a set of statistics for each operator of the query execution.